The WealthPlan LLC

 Yes – premiums for “qualified” long-term care insurance policies are tax-deductible to the extent that they, along with other unreimbursed medical expenses (including Medicare premiums), exceed a certain percentage of the insured’s adjusted gross income.

-What does are some disadvantages to LTCi?
+What are some disadvantages of LTCi?

 The drawbacks to LTCi include: